bruderstein/PythonScript/docs/source/notepad.rst

 .. method:: notepad.allocateMarker(numberRequested) -> bool

-   Allocates a range of marker number for Scintilla.
+   Allocates a range of marker numbers for Scintilla.
    Use this to stop marker number collisions with other plugins / scripts.

+   Returns the start number of the requested range

+.. method:: notepad.allocateIndicator(numberRequested) -> bool

+   Allocates a range of indicator numbers for Scintilla.
+   Use this to stop indicator number collisions with other plugins / scripts.

    Returns the start number of the requested range